 President Joe Biden’s statement is predictably riddled with errors and misleading omissions in addressing Armenian genocide allegations.
 Mr. Biden is an untrained amateur in the law of genocide and the circumstances of World War I deaths which were suffered by Ottoman Armenians and Ottoman Turks in the same proportion.

 1. President Biden’s opening sentence wrongfully presumes “an Ottoman-era Armenian genocide.”
-The crime has never been proven, a fact acknowledged by the European Court of Human Rights (ECHR) (of which Armenia is a member and Turkey is not) in Perinçek v .Switzerland (2015).
+The crime has never been proven, a fact acknowledged by the European Court of Human Rights (ECHR) in Perinçek v .Switzerland (2015).
 Indeed, the ECHR maintained that historical disputes over the events of 1915 will invariably divide academics and cannot be definitive, in contrast to court judgments in accordance with due process of law.

 2. President Biden’s flawed presumption misleads by omitting reference to the consistent refusal of Armenia for 70 years to submit its genocide allegations to the International Court of Justice under Article IX of the Genocide Convention.
 Armenia’s protracted evasion of the judicial process bespeaks Armenia’s own disbelief in its genocide allegations.
 That conclusion is strengthened by Armenia’s refusal to open its archives to prove its case.
 What is it hiding?